drnfns/cs441/lec/16_divisibility.typ

-_proof (multiplication)_: we can use the algebraic form of congruence from the theorem above: $a = b + k m$ and $c = d + j m$ for some integers $k$ and $j$. substitute these into the product of $a times c$:
+_proof (multiplication)_: we can use the algebraic form of congruence from the theorem above: $a = b + k m$ and $c = d + j m$ for some integers $k$ and $j$. substitute these into the product of $a dot c$:

 $
         a c & = (b + k m) (d + j m) \